Dario-Maglio/Numerical_Methods/README.rst

 - methods for Monte Carlo simulations and Pseudo Random Number Generators.

-- methods for Path Integral and Quantum Systems simulations.

 Materials come from different sources, but most are from the "Metodi Numerici" course at the University of Pisa and the "Fisica Computazionale" course at the University of Salerno.
 All sources are cited in the documentation and in the README file of each directory.